grifhammer/Getting-In-Sync/README.md

 ## Submission

 Simply create a GitHub repo and name it something fun (please don't give it the same name as this repo).
 Then email us a link!

+## Bottlenecks

+In the Async implementation there is a significant bottleneck around making the asynchronous calls for new logs.
+Since I am keeping ony 1 log in memory at a time I have to make an asynchronous call to get a new message after every print.
+This could be alleviated if we made more requests and started chaching more logs per logSource.
+This then would require a bit of a change to the data map that is used to store the logs as well as some fine tuning to find the desired balance between speed/performance and memory usage.

+In the synchronous implementation the main bottleneck is around doing a full sort of the data every time we get a new log.
+This could be made faster by changing this from the initial implementation to just traversing the already sorted logs and inserting the new log where it would fall chronologically.
+This along with a refactor to allow both synchronous and asynchronous implementations to share some utility code would provide a performance improvement to both solutions.